NightscoutFoundation/xDrip/WatchGuide.md

 After you confirm that you are get a reading on your phone, enable **Force Wear**, either on the phone or watch XDrip Prefs.

-This will force the watch to use its BT collector when in-range with the phone, and force the phone to stop its BT collector service.
-Also, ensure that your **Android Wear** phone app is indeed connected to your watch.
-You should confirm you do not see a **cloud** icon on your watch to indicate you are connected connected.
-Go back into phone prefs Wear Integration and confirm that your watch is indeed running its BT collector.
-You should see the watch device name + uuid in the **Device running Collection Service**.
+This will force the watch to use its BT collector, and force the phone to stop its BT collector service discussed next.
-You should also see the collection method that corresponds to the phone's Hardware Data Source under BT Collector on the watch in XDrip Prefs.

 ###Confirm Collector runs on the Watch with Wear Integration
-  Ensure Wear Integration preferences are set as follows:
+  Ensure Wear Integration preferences are set as follows on both phone and watch:
   - **Wear Integration** is enabled.
   - **Enable Wear** is selected.
   - **Force Wear** is selected.
+  - **Device running Collection Service** corresponds to the watch display name + uuid.
+  - XDrip Prefs **BT Collector** corresponds to phone's Hardware Data Source.

   Confirm Environment:
-  - Disable engineering mode
+  - Disable engineering mode.
   - Disable Calibration plugin (incl.
-Adrian calibration mode)
+Adrian calibration mode).
-  - Disable then re-enable Wear Integration
+  - Disable then re-enable Wear Integration.
-  - Enable Force Wear
+  - Enable Force Wear.
-  - Show raw values
+  - Show raw values.
-  - Smooth sensor noise off
+  - Smooth sensor noise off.
   - Reset Wear DB, restart Watch, restart phone.
+  - Confirm phone and watch are connected via Android Wear.
-  - Change Watchface to big chart and then back to standard xDrip
+  - Change Watchface to big chart and then back to standard xDrip.

-###Confirm Android Wear app on phone displays watch is connected.
-If disconnected, reconnect.
-###Confirm the following in Android Wear app on phone
-- Watch is connected.
-- Watch Settings always-on screen is enabled.
-This will prevent watch doze mode from shutting down the BT Collector.
+  Confirm Environment:
+  - Disable engineering mode

 #ADB DEBUG
 Debugging Android Wear